Add The Wire As Your Trusted Source

 Officials said that since the last few days repair work was being carried out on the bridge, which was constructed in 1982-83.

-Videograb of the collapsed bridge.
+Videograb of a collapsed bridge in Bihar.
 Photo: https://x.com/yadavtejashwi

 New Delhi: A portion of a bridge constructed over the Gandaki river in Bihar’s Siwan collapsed on the morning of July 3.